Design case study for Theo Chocolate to use their website to help improve and streamline orders for their custom Celebration Bars.

 Headquartered in the Fremont neighborhood in Seattle, Washington, Theo Chocolate is an organic, fair trade certified chocolate maker.

-Primarily selling chocolate bars in grocery stores around the area, Theo Chocolate also takes an ecommerce approach with their website to sell gifting options and large purchases of their product for commemoration of events such as weddings, baby showers, and corporate milestones.
-One of these such offerings is their 1oz celebration bars showcasing a customized label which customers can personalize to their liking.
+Primarily selling chocolate bars in grocery stores around the area, Theo Chocolate also takes an ecommerce approach with their website to sell larger purchases of their product for commemoration of events such as weddings, baby showers, and corporate milestones.
+One of these products is their 1oz chocolate bars wrapped in a personalized label, called Celebration Bars.

-As Theo Chocolate continues to expand their brand and market, streamlining the selection and inquiry process for their Celebration Bars can help improve both customer awareness and understanding of what the product is and how to successfully place an order for it.
+As Theo Chocolate expands its brand and market, streamlining and simplifying the purchase process for Celebration Bars can improve customer awareness of what the product offers and help increase purchases.

 Narrowing Down The Problem

 To determine what pain-points could streamline purchases of Celebration Bars, I tested the selection process with 5 participants.
 Using a hypothetical party planning scenario, I asked each participant to follow the PDF instructions to select and personalize a Celebration Bar label.
 Throughout the study, I asked participants to walk me through their thinking and provide a reflection on their thoughts about the current selection process.